Programming-PH/filipino-online-resources-for-students/README.md

 - Computer Terminology

 ### b.
 Programming Basic
-- [Programming Fundamentals](https://www.youtube.com/watch?v=ORm3CexT3wE&list=PLVnJhHoKgEmo27CVYZulSIbSaYDpEpzbg)- a tagalog video tutorial playlist by SDPT Solutions.
+- [Programming Fundamentals](https://www.youtube.com/watch?v=ORm3CexT3wE&list=PLVnJhHoKgEmo27CVYZulSIbSaYDpEpzbg)- a tagalog video tutorial playlist by SDPT Solutions. :philippines: :baby: :school:
 - What is programming syntax?
 - What is pseudocode?
 - What is a flow-chart?